SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/03-IntelliJ-IDEA.md

 In the development environment, we can create code, compile and execute the programs.

-Development environments could contain any number of the following components: a code text editor, a programming language, a compiler or an interpreter, and a runtime environment to execute programs, a debugger used to indentify code errors, tools for user interface design.
-There can be a number of further tools and addons depending on which IDE is used.
+**Development environments** could contain any number of the following components:

+- Code text editor
+- Programming language
+- Compiler or an interpreter
+- Runtime environment to execute programs
+- Debugger used to identify code errors
+- Tools for user interface design

 **Integrated Development Environments** are convenient, because they integrate everything necessary for the development of a program, without the need to exit the environment.

+Тhere can be a number of further tools and addons depending on which IDE is used.

 If we do not use an IDE, we will have to create the code in a text editor, compile it with a command using the console, run it with another console command, some additional input might be required for its proper execution.
 This can be very time-consuming.